Description

 Risk and Exploitability

-The CVSS score of 4.7 places the issue in the medium severity range.
-Exploitation seems plausible only if an attacker can influence the creation of a non-volatile memory device whose addition fails, which suggests a local or privileged attack surface rather than a remote one.
-With an EPSS score of less than 1% and no listing in CISA’s KEV catalog, it is unlikely to be widely exploited at this time, but the inherent use-after-free flaw warrants prompt remediation.
+The CVSS score of 7.8 indicates a high severity level.
+Exploitation would require influencing the creation of an NVDIMM device whose addition fails, meaning the attack surface is likely local or privileged.
+With an EPSS score of less than 1% and no listing in the CISA KEV catalog, widespread exploitation is presently unlikely, but the use-after-free nature warrants prompt remediation.

 Remediation